RuPaullywood or Bust: Episode

-For the main challenge, the contestants create a Hollywood realness and glamour outfit made from items found in a dumpster.
-On the runway, Alaska, Ivy Winters, Lineysha Sparx, and Roxxxy Andrews receive positive critiques, and Roxxxy Andrews wins the challenge.
+On elimination day, the contestants make final preparations for the fashion show.
+Some of the contestants ask Alaska about her relationship with former competitor Sharon Needles.
+She shares about the pressure of competing after Sharon Needles's success on the show.
+Serena ChaCha annoys some of the group.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Santino Rice, as well as the guest judges, then the show commences.
+The judges deliver their critiques, deliberate, then share the results with the group.
+Alaska, Ivy Winters, Lineysha Sparx, and Roxxxy Andrews receive positive critiques, and Roxxxy Andrews wins the challenge.
 Jade Jolie, Penny Tration, and Serena ChaCha receive negative critiques, and Jade Jolie is deemed safe.
-Penny Tration and Serena ChaCha place in the bottom two and face off in a lip-sync to "Party in the U.S.A."
+Penny Tration and Serena ChaCha place in the bottom two and face off in a lip-sync contest to "Party in the U.S.A."
 (2009) by Miley Cyrus.
 Serena ChaCha wins the lip-sync and Penny Tration is eliminated from the competition.